 Is there currently a Truvada class-action lawsuit?

-There is currently no national Truvada class-action lawsuit, and the best course of action for those who have been harmed by the drug is to file an individual personal injury lawsuit.
+On May 8th, 2018, two lawsuits were filed against Gilead Sciences, Inc. for promoting HIV medication that causes permanent damage to the kidneys and bones.
+Two lawsuits surround the Truvada case: a personal injury lawsuit and a class action lawsuit.
+Both were filed by HIV patients in California.
 McIntyre Law represents Truvada patients from across the country.
 No matter where you live, we pride ourselves on getting to know our clients and maintaining the level of service you would expect from a law firm that’s only blocks away.
 Senior partner Noble McIntyre and the rest of our legal team are always just a phone call away with an update on your case.

 What to Know Before You File a Lawsuit